codegrits/CodeGRITS/docs/data.md

 **Comment**:

 - Caret is the cursor in the code editor.
 The `<carets>` element records the change of the caret position in the code editor.
-The data including the timestamp, the path of the file, the line number, and the column number.
+The data includes the timestamp, the path of the file, the line number, and the column number.

 ---
 #### Caret